ruddaraju/Data-Science-Python-Project/README.md

   These are the questions that I intended to answer through data visualization.
   1) What are the most in demand skills for Data Analysts?
   2) How do the skills demanded change over the course of a year?
-  3) What are the median salaries for skills that are frequently demanded?
+  3) How do the salaries of different roles and different skills compare?
   4) What are the most optimal skills to learn to get a high paying role in a data role?

 # Tools Used